damiancipolat/Functional_programming_in_JS/README.md

 **Code example**:

- In other words, is any object we can map and apply a function generating another object instance of the same type and connections.
+ In other words, is any object we can **MAP** and apply a function generating another object instance of the same type and connections.

 **Example 1:**
 ```js